maxperrimond/kensho/README.md

 A simple Go library for validation, but gives the possibility to validate deeply, collections, any field type of struct by following tag or file.

+## TODO

+ - More docs/examples
+ - More tests
+ - Add validators

 ## Features

  - Struct validation